LHolten/blog/content/hidden/rust_query_0.4.md

 To support this use case, `Expr` is now covariant and all APIs that relied on the invariant lifetime have been updated.

 Covariant lifetimes seem to have the additional benefit that `rustc` understands them better.
 This means that the error messages are better on average.
 Sadly there is at least one case I know of where `rustc` is being a bit too smart and suggests making the transaction lifetime static.
 While this suggestion is technically a correct one, it is not useful because transactions should normally have a short lifetime.
-Luckily the error improves even in this case, when the transaction is not used in the same scope as where it is created.
+Luckily, the error message is actually better than before when the transaction is not used in the same scope as where it is created.

 ## Other Changes
-Here are some more changes that I won't go in too much detail about:
+Here are some more changes that I won't go into too much detail about:

 - `Query::into_vec` no longer sorts the rows.
 - Updates now use the `Update` type for each column.